20+ Things To Do Near Liverpool Street | Quirky & Fun Activities

 This skyscraper in the City of London’s name is officially 20 Fenchurch Street.
 But due to its top-heavy shape (meant to maximise floor space on the top floors), it’s somewhat derisively called ‘The Walkie Talkie’.

-One of London’s most controversial buildings since it was voted the UK’s worst building in 2015.
+One of London’s most controversial buildings since it was voted the United Kingdom’s worst building in 2015.

 Every Londoner has strong feelings about the skyscraper: it’s responsible for channelling sunlight onto vehicles, causing damage, and producing strong down draughts.
 So, it’s worth checking it out to form your own opinion.